transformerlab/transformerlab-docs/for-teams/running-a-task/task-submission-cli.md

   lab task delete <task-id>
   ```

 Tasks defined via the CLI can be launched and monitored from the GUI as well.
-For more on running tasks visually, see **`task-submission-gui.md`**.
+For more on running tasks visually, see [this link](task-submission-gui.md).

 ## Where to go next

-- To adapt an existing training script to integrate with Transformer Lab’s logging and job tracking, see **`task-submission-existing-scripts.md`**.
+- To adapt an existing training script to integrate with Transformer Lab’s logging and job tracking, see [this link](task-submission-existing-scripts.md).
-- To learn about parameterization and sweeps (running many configurations and comparing results), see **`task-submission-advanced.md`**.
+- To learn about parameterization and sweeps (running many configurations and comparing results), check [this out](task-submission-advanced.md).